Cerbera Odollam – The Suicide or Murder Tree

 1,400-Year-Old Ginkgo Tree Still Sheds Golden Leaves

-Once a year, this majestic 1,400-year-old ginkgo tree showcases a transition into fall in a remarkable way and its countless leaves change into a radiant shade of gold.
+Once a year, this majestic 1,400-year-old ginkgo tree showcases a remarkable transition into fall, and its countless leaves change into a radiant shade of gold.
 The tree is located within the walls of the Gu Guanyin Buddhist Temple, in the Zhongnan Mountain region of China.
-This wonderful autumnal display entices travelers from all over the world....
+This wonderful autumnal display entices travelers from all over the world.
+Therefore, as the...

 Spruce – An Evergreen Symmetrical Spire Shape Tree

-Spruces or Picea are tall, fast growing evergreen trees with symmetrical spire shapes.
-You can distinguish them from firs.
-Which they resemble, in two ways; spruce needles can be rolled between the fingers, whereas the needles of the fir and hemlock feel flat.
-And Picea cones hang from the branches rather then sit on top of them.
+Spruces or Picea, are tall, fast-growing evergreen trees with symmetrical spire shapes.
+You can distinguish them from the fir.
+They resemble each other in two ways: spruce needles can be rolled between the fingers, whereas the needles of fir and hemlock feel flat.
+And Picea cones hang from the branches rather than sit on top of them.
+Spruce is...

 The Famous Octopus Tree of Oregon